Area of investment and support

 Neurodegeneration

-The board continues to support research in this area through its regular mechanisms to complement the work of the Dementias Platform UK and the UK Dementia Research Institute.
+We continue to support neurodegeneration research through our regular applicant-led mechanisms to complement the work of the Dementias Platform UK and the UK Dementia Research Institute.

 Find out more about our work on neurodegeneration associated with the dementias.